A Brief School History

 Following the two schools amalgamating, St Oswald’s school was initially run from the two original sites.
 The younger pupils on the Jeffreyston site and the older KS2 pupils in Loveston.
 Every lunch time the children travelled by bus from Loveston to the Jeffreyston site, meaning all children were together for lunch and the playtime that followed.
 They then travelled back to Loveston for afternoon lessons.

 The new building was built on land in Jeffreyston owned by the church and adjacent to The Rectory known as Rectory Field.
-Eventually, following completion, we were all able came together on the one site as St Oswald’s V. A. School.
+Eventually, following completion, we were all able come together on the one site as St Oswald’s V. A. School.